BigJuan12/The-Chase-data-analysis/README.md

 ## Finding which offer leads to maximum expected value

 Expected value is a gambling concept which is the ammount you could expect to win on average if you repeated a bet multiple times.
 We can apply this on the Chase to find the optimal offer to choose in the head to head.
 As I explained earlier, each contestant is given 3 offers, high middle and low, the middle offer is decided by the amount the contestant acheived in their cash builder.
 By using the models I created earlier, we can work out which offer is best to take in a specific scenario purely from the perspective of maximizing expected value.

 Consider this example, the current team looks like this.

 | avg_cash_builder | num_made_it | prize_fund |
 | ---------------- | ----------- | ---------- |
 | 4000             | 3           | 50000      |

-The fourth contestant is gets 5000 in their cash builder and their offers are as follows.
+The fourth contestant gets 5000 in their cash builder and their offers are as follows.

 | Offer type | Offer (£) |
 | ---------- | --------- |